citp/privacy-policy-historical/b/be/bet/bettycrocker.com.md

-> *The following text is extracted and transformed from the bettycrocker.com privacy policy that was archived on 2007-06-18.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070618172827id_/http%3A//www.bettycrocker.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the bettycrocker.com privacy policy that was archived on 2007-12-01.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071201223714id_/http%3A//www.bettycrocker.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy from Betty Crocker
+# Privacy Policy from BettyCrocker.Com

-## _Effective Date: October 17, 2006_
+_Effective Date: October 17, 2006_

 At General Mills, we are very sensitive to the privacy concerns of visitors to all of our websites, including this one.
 Though we do not obtain any personal information that individually identifies you (e.g., your name, address, phone number, e-mail address, etc.) unless you affirmatively provide it to us, many visitors do choose to provide us with such information.
 This Privacy Policy explains our online information practices and the choices you, as a visitor to this site, can make about the collection and use of your information.